blake-enyart/brownfield-of-dreams/README.md

 ```

 Next, you'll need to setup a YouTube API key:

- * Visit [here](https://developers.google.com/youtube/v3/getting-started) and follow the steps to generate an API key for YouTube
+ * Visit [here](https://developers.google.com/youtube/v3/getting-started), click on `obtain authorization credentials` then `Credentials page`, and create credentials for the YouTube API just generated.

-  **Note**: Generate an API key NOT an OAuth 2.0 credential
+  **Note**: Create a new project, enable `YouTube Data API v3` API, and generate an API key NOT an OAuth 2.0 credential

  * Use the `figaro` gem to generate an `application.yml` as follows:
  ```
  bundle exec figaro install
  ```
+ * Open the `config/application.yml` that was generated in your preferred editor

  * Copy the key generated earlier and paste that key in the `application.yml` in the following format:
  ```
  YOUTUBE_API_KEY: '<YouTune generated API key>'
  ```

-Set up the database
+Then, setup the database
 ```
-rake db:{create,migrate,seed}
+rake db:{drop,create,migrate,seed}
 ```

 Run the test suite: